 Business Savings Products – General Terms and Conditions

 It is important that the Business has read and understands these terms and conditions (the Terms and Conditions).
-The Terms and Conditions, the online application and the OakNorth Privacy Notice together form the Agreement between the Business and us, OakNorth Bank plc (OakNorth).
+The Terms and Conditions(which includes these General Terms and Conditions and for certain products, the Specific Terms and Conditions), the online application and the OakNorth Privacy Notice together form the Agreement between the Business and us, OakNorth Bank plc (OakNorth).
 Altogether, they set out the features of OakNorth’s Business Savings Products, they explain how these products work and what our responsibilities and those of the Business are once the Business opens an Account with us.

 If there is a difference between our Business Savings Products – General Terms and Conditions; and the Business Savings Products – Specific Terms and Conditions for your product, the Specific Terms and Conditions will prevail.

 “Account” means the OakNorth deposit account for the Business.

 “Business” means the legal entity identified in the online application.

 “Micro-enterprise” means an enterprise which: (a) employs fewer than 10 people; and (b) has a turnover or annual balance sheet that does not exceed Euro 2 million.

 “Regulatory System” means the arrangements for regulating a firm or other person under the Financial Services and Markets Act 2000, in or under the Consumer Credit Act 1974 and as otherwise defined in the Handbook of the Financial Conduct Authority.

 “We”, “us”, “our” and “OakNorth” means OakNorth Bank plc, a company registered in England and Wales under company number 08595042 and whose registered office is at: OakNorth Bank plc, 57 Broadwick Street, London W1F 9QS.